zavjs/react-terminal.herokuapp.com/backlog.md

 - [ ] The user should be able to configure a new terminal user name by using `config user.name <new user name>` command.

 - [ ] The user should see near the terminal a centralized history of all available functionality.

+- [ ] The user should easily visualize highlighted text (i.e: commands).
+The text need to be configurable with interpolation characters.